levsero/test_embed/STYLE.md

 ##### Prefer ES6 fat-arrow shorthand expression

-Use the ES6 shorthand expression if the function simply returns some value e.g:
+Use the ES6 shorthand expression if the function simply returns some value.

 ```javascript
 const isThisThingAvailable = () => isThingOnline && isThingVisible;